 Required Documents for Tibet Tour from the United Kingdom

 There are actually two routes to get to Tibet, and unfortunately, a direct flight to Lhasa is not one of them.
-Travelers from the U.K. can travel through any of a number of gateway cities in mainland China, or enter the Tibetan region through Nepal, the home of the famous Ghurkha Regiment of the British Army.
+Travellers from the U.K. can travel through any of a number of gateway cities in mainland China, or enter the Tibetan region through Nepal, the home of the famous Ghurkha Regiment of the British Army.

 Chinese Entry Visa

 There are some other required travel documents for travel to areas of Tibet outside Lhasa city, such as the Alien’s Travel Permit for Everest Base Camp tours, Military Permit for Mount Kailash tours, etc. Please feel free to contact us.
-Just tell us your travel plan, our professional travel expert will help you arrange all the required travel documents to Tibet.
+Just tell us your travel plan, and our professional travel expert will help you arrange all the required travel documents to Tibet.